-- The parish of Furnace Green, St Andrew ("the Parish") shall ensure compliance with their policy and the Diocesan policies relating to safeguarding using this document. - This document shall be reviewed on an annual basis by the Parochial Church Council. - This document shall be published and made available to all worshippers in the Parish - A copy of this document shall be sent to the Diocese Safeguarding Adviser. - 1.2 It is important to note that the General Synod document 'Protecting All God's Children 2010' and the Diocesan Working Together to Safeguard Children" (2013) document (both of which can be accessed on www.safeguarding.chichester.anglican.org/policy) must be referred to as the definitive source of guidance wherever they are applicable.
-In such circumstances they shall take precedence over this implementation document. - 1.3 This document covers local issues and specific parish requirements. - 1.4 The PCC, on behalf of the Parish, recognise the need to provide a safe and caring environment for children, young people and adults.
+- The parish of Furnace Green, St Andrew ("the Parish") shall ensure compliance with their policy and the Diocesan policies relating to safeguarding using this document. - This document shall be reviewed on an annual basis by the Parochial Church Council (PCC). - This document shall be published and made available to all worshippers in the Parish.
+Copies will be given to all those working with children and young people and vulnerable adults, preachers and service leaders and PCC members. - A copy of this document shall be sent to the Diocese Safeguarding Adviser. - 1.2 It is important to note that Promoting a Safer Church the Church of England's Safeguarding Policy for children, young people and adults 2017, the Church of England's Parish Safeguarding Handbook 2019, the General Synod document 'Protecting All God's Children 2010' and the Diocesan Working Together to Safeguard Children" (2013) document (which can be accessed on www.safeguarding.chichester.anglican.org/policy) must be referred to as the definitive source of guidance wherever they are applicable.
+In such circumstances they shall take precedence over this implementation document.
+All those working with children and young people and vulnerable adults are expected to be familiar with these documents and how to refer to them if needed.
+Copies of the Safeguarding Handbook or a Pocket Guide to it will be given to all people with these roles according to their level of involvement and responsibility. - 1.3 This document covers local issues and specific parish requirements. - 1.4 The PCC, on behalf of the Parish, recognise the need to provide a safe and caring environment for children, young people and adults.
 We acknowledge that children, young people and adults can be the victims of physical, sexual and emotional abuse, and neglect.
 They have a right to be protected from "all forms of physical or mental violence, injury or abuse, neglect or negligent treatment or exploitation, including sexual abuse, while in the care of parent(s), legal guardian(s), or any other person who has care of them.
 We have therefore adopted the procedures set out in this safeguarding policy in accordance with statutory guidance.
 We are committed to build constructive links with statutory and voluntary agencies involved in safeguarding.
+We are also committed to a culture of constant vigilance on the basis that "it could happen here."